Aeronbroker/Aeron/README.md

 For example of an OSGI configuration using the EQUINOX framework (e.g. config.ini), please refer to the *IoTBroker-runner* folder.

-Using the runtime environment included by this repository
+Quick Start: Using the runtime environment included by this repository
 ---

 This repository contains a complete runtime environment for the IoT Broker.
 In the *IoTBroker-runner* folder you can find the Equinox OSGi environment together with its configuration file.
-The configuration files contains references the *fiwareRelease* folder, to the bundles in the *targetPlatform* folder, as well as to the IoT Broker bundles that can be found in the *eu.neclab.iotplatform.iotbroker.builder/target* folder after having successfully compiled the bundles.
+The configuration files contains references to the *fiwareRelease* folder, to the bundles in the *targetPlatform* folder, as well as to the IoT Broker bundles that can be found in the *eu.neclab.iotplatform.iotbroker.builder/target* folder after having successfully compiled the bundles.

 To arrive at a running IoT Broker installation, the following steps need to be completed:

 1. Compile the IoT Broker bundles as described above

-2. Open the file *IoTBroker-runner/configuration/config.ini*.
-The parameter *dir.config* needs to be changed so that it points inside the location of the *fiwareRelease* folder.
-For example, if this project has been cloned to C:\Aeron on a Windows machine, then the line has to be changed to *dir.config=C://Aeron//fiwareRelease*.
+2. Open the file *IoTBroker-runner*.
+Run a *./setup.sh --auto --propagateauto*.

 3. Run the IoT Broker by running one of the startup scripts for Windows or Unix in the *IoTBroker-runner* folder.

-Using the Black Box Test
+Testing: Using the Black Box Test
 ---
 While individual classes of the IoT Broker are already tested during compilation with Maven, the project *iotplatform.iotbroker.blackboxtest* is a dedicated black box test for a running instance of the IoT Broker using server mocks.
 It is based on the JUNIT-Framework.
-These tests assume that the IoT Broker is listening to port 80 and communicates with an IoT Discovery component at port 8002 on localhost.
+These tests assume that the IoT Broker is running and listening to port 80, it produces xml messages and it is set to communicates with an IoT Discovery component at port 8002 on localhost.
 This corresponds to the default configuration.
+All those IoTBroker settings can be configured with the setup scripts, see (readme.md#configure-the-iot-broker-with-setup-scripts), respectively through iotbroker_tomcatinitport, iotbroker_producedtype and iotbroker_ngsi9uri variables

 To run the tests, navigate to the directory *iotplatform.iotbroker.blackboxtest* and compile the project by the command